 The Court’s Order regarding the preliminary injunction makes clear that it does not impact any existing products currently installed, regardless of the mounting configuration.

 Which mounting options continue to be available within the U.S.?

-In the U.S., Shure understands the Court’s Order to allow the MXA910 to be marketed, sold, and installed as a suspension mount, pole mount, or hard ceiling installation.
+In the U.S., the Court’s Order allows the MXA910 to be marketed, sold, and installed as a suspension mount, pole mount, or hard ceiling installation.
 The preliminary injunction only prohibits flush-mount installation in drop ceilings.

 Which mounting options continue to be available outside the Americas?

-Outside of the Americas, Shure expect the MXA910 will continue to be available in all product variations and can be installed in all mounting configurations without restrictions.
+Outside of the Americas, the MXA910 will continue to be available in all product variations and can be installed in all mounting configurations without restrictions.